MallaGronqvist/Jukebox/README.md

 ### Technical description

 The classes MyTime, Song and Album form the building blocks of this program that are necessary for determining the format in which the data kept by the program is saved.
-I began building the program by coding these classes.
 MyTime manages the formatting of the length of songs and albums in hours, minutes and seconds.
 Song uses MyTime to handle length information about songs while also keeping information about the song's titles and artists.
 The class Album instead binds several Song objects together into